 What are the reviews like?

-In terms of negatives: some customers have complained about the red paint flaking off, and some have bemoaned a lack of results compared to their previous ball (explained more below).
+- some have bemoaned a lack of results compared to their previous ball (explained more below)

 The Chrome Soft has a compression rating of 65, which is a mid-to-low compression rating.
-Compared to harder balls like the Pro V1 and Pro V1x, the lower compression on the Chrome Soft allows golfers with mid-range swing speeds to compress the ball with irons and wedges and therefore gain much in terms of distance.
+Compared to harder balls like the Pro V1 and Pro V1x, the lower compression on the Chrome Soft allows golfers with mid-range swing speeds to compress the ball with irons and wedges and therefore gain a lot of distance.

 Chrome Soft balls also have a Tour Urethane Cover.
 This makes the Chrome Soft ball more controllable and consistent all throughout the bag — great spin with the shorter clubs, great low-spin distance with the longer clubs, and straighter shots.